jglovier/jekyll-boilerplate/README.md

 - Sass setup (SMACSS style)
 - My basic includes structure

 These are just some super basic things I find myself often doing at the beginning of many new Jekyll setups.
+This boilerplate is design agnositic, and is only a framework of spiked out files for styles and markup to be added into.

 Note: this boilerplate is more for Jekyll powered sites than blogs.